-As a university with a strong commitment to equity and access, we believe that people should have equal opportunities for further education and acknowledge that university isn’t just for high school leavers.
+As a university with a strong commitment to equity and access, we believe that people should have equal opportunities for further education.
 Whether you have no previous qualifications or you’ve already studied at a tertiary level through university, TAFE or another registered training organisation (RTO), UniSA offers a range of entry pathways to university study.

-A completed certificate IV, diploma or advanced diploma from TAFE or RTO may be all you need to apply for a UniSA degree, even if you didn’t successfully complete year 12.
+A completed certificate IV, diploma or advanced diploma from a TAFE or RTO may be all you need to apply for a UniSA degree.
 Through our UniSA Preferred scheme, many programs offer you guaranteed entry if you have a TAFE/RTO diploma or higher, you meet any prerequisites and you list the program as your first preference.